simeononsecurity/simeononsecurity.ch/content/guides/mastering-git-a-comprehensive-guide-for-version-control/index.en.md

 ```

 ## Resolving Conflicts
-When merging branches or pulling changes from a remote repository, conflicts may arise if Git cannot automatically determine how to combine the changes.
+When merging branches or pulling changes from a remote repository, conflicts may arise if Git can't automatically determine how to combine the changes.
 Resolving conflicts requires manual intervention.

 Git provides tools to help resolve conflicts, such as the `git mergetool` command, which launches a visual merge tool to assist in the process.
 You need to carefully review and test the merged code before committing.